 A: Trayvon Martin, 17, was shot and killed Feb.
-26 during a confrontation with George Zimmerman, a 28-year-old neighborhood watch volunteer in a gated community in Sanford, Fla.
+26 during a confrontation with George Zimmerman, a 28-year-old neighborhood watch volunteer in a gated community of townhomes in Sanford, Fla.
 Zimmerman was patrolling the neighborhood when he spotted Martin, who was unarmed and walking to the home of his father's fiancee.
 He was returning from a trip to the convenience store with an iced tea and a bag of Skittles.
-It was raining, and Martin was walking with the hood of his jacket pulled over his head.
+It was raining, and Martin was walking with the hood of his sweat shirt pulled over his head.
 He talked to his girlfriend on a cellphone moments before the shooting.

 Q: What is George Zimmerman's side of the story?